joeltroughton/nanoAmmeter/README.md

 The ADC is read by a STM32F072 MCU at 128 samples per second where it is fed into a finite impulse response, low pass filter and exported via USB.

+## Acknowledgments
+Thanks to https://github.com/pms67 for the FIR circular buffer implementation